ma-serra/OpenContracts/docs/walkthrough/advanced/run-gremlin-analyzer.md

 ## Introduction to Gremlin Integration

+> **⚠️ DEPRECATION NOTICE**: Gremlin integration is deprecated and will be removed or significantly reworked in future versions.
+New projects should use the standard analyzer framework instead.

 OpenContracts integrates with a powerful NLP engine called Gremlin Engine ("Gremlin").
 If you run a Gremlin analyzer on a Corpus, it will create annotations of its own that you can view and export (e.g. automatically applying document labels or labeling parties, dates, and places, etc.).
 It's meant to provide a consistent API to deliver